 The long run is a staple in almost every runner’s weekly training schedule.
-It doesn’t matter if you’re training for the 5K or the marathon, more than likely, you have at least one day designated as your long run day each week.
+Whether you’re training for the 5K or the marathon, at least one day a week is reserved for going long.

 What is the purpose of your long run?

 The first step to determining the pace of your long run is assessing the purpose and intensity of the run itself.
 Not all long runs are created equal.
 Some long runs are designed to simulate marathon conditions or teach you how to finish fast.
 These types of long runs are considered a hard workout and you should have extra recovery days scheduled after your session to recover accordingly.

 On the other hand, some long runs are done at an easier pace and lesser intensity to build aerobic endurance and put “time on your feet.”
 These types of long runs aren’t exactly recovery runs, but they aren’t designed to be hard, either.
 If your long run is designed to be a relatively easy day and you run too hard, you’ll start your next workout too fatigued and risk poor performance and injury.

 Race-specific long runs in half marathon and marathon training have predefined paces aimed at helping you get more comfortable at running race pace.
 But what about those “easy” long runs on your schedule?
 How fast should they be?
 And why?

 The optimal pace of a long easy run is determined by the physiological benefits it is intended to induce.
 Long runs create a number of training adaptations in the body.

 Capillaries, the smallest of the body’s blood vessels, deliver oxygen and nutrients to the muscle tissues.
 The greater the number of capillaries you have surrounding each muscle fiber, the faster you can shuttle oxygen and carbohydrate into your muscles.